Bursaries and Scholarships at SLC

 Thanks to the generosity of alumni and friends, St. Lawrence College has an extensive Scholarships and Bursaries program to help you pay for college.

-Don't leave money on the table.
-Apply for bursaries and scholarships.
-A bursary or scholarship can make a BIG difference in helping you pay for college – they range between $500 and $3,000.
-You need to fill out the application ONCE to be considered for all bursaries for which you qualify.
-REMEMBER!
 The selection committee will not know you and will be relying solely on what you have provided on your application form in making their decision...be sure to include any and all information that can help them choose you!
 A good self-test is to read your responses and ask yourself, would YOU pick you?

 Financial needs and academics are important, however, volunteer, leadership skills and obstacles you overcame to pursue your post-secondary education are all considered; we look at the big picture.